 In Texas, probate is the legal process of administering the estate of a deceased person.
 In order to probate the codicil, the following steps must be taken:

-- Inventory and appraise the assets of the estate.
-This includes the mother’s house, which is bequeathed to Mike and Mary in the codicil.
+- Inventory and appraise the assets of the estate: This includes the decedent’s property/properties

 - Pay debts and taxes of the estate.

 - Distribute the assets according to the will or codicil: Assets that are bequeathed to specific beneficiaries are done so at the time.
 If there is no specific beneficiary to receive an asset, it is distributed equally among all the beneficiaries.

 Simplifying the Probate Process